 - You’ll be able to separate newbie classes from the advanced ones or mix them up to give everyone a challenge

-- You can run the class outdoors which means you can save money from hiring a venue (plus, you’ll be able to use the natural landscape for things like incline running and obstacle courses)
+- Outdoor bootcamp workouts mean you can save money from hiring a venue (plus, you’ll be able to use the natural landscape for things like incline running and obstacle courses)

-Ready to incorporate it into your PT services?
+Ready to incorporate it into your Personal Trainer services?

-Here’s how to run a bootcamp training programme:
+Here’s how to run an outdoor bootcamp training programme:

-Good planning is something you should already be doing in all aspects of your business and planning your bootcamp training program will be no exception.
+Good planning is something you should already be doing in all aspects of your business and planning your outdoor fitness training program is no exception.

 Most bootcamps run between 4-8 weeks, however, that will depend on your programme and how intense each week becomes.
-If you plan on running a really intense bootcamp, it might be a good idea to run a 4-week cycle which will let your clients (and yourself) have one week of rest after completing an intense 4 week course.
+If you plan on running a really intense bootcamp, it might be a good idea to run a 4-week cycle which will allow both yourself and your clients to have a week of rest after completing an intense course.

 One of the reasons that people choose to participate in bootcamps is the variety that the programme offers, so make sure you vary the training each week to keep your clients guessing!

-You can begin planning your sessions by writing out a with training ideas for each week.
+You can begin planning your sessions by thinking of training ideas for each week.
 These may vary from partner workouts, hill sprints, high rep challenges, resistance training and adventure runs.

-These can form the main workout theme of each week – once you’ve got the main theme sorted, you can get into the details of the hour timeslot and plan it down to a more accurate timeframe.
+These can form the main workout theme of each week – once you’ve got the main theme sorted, you can get into the details of the sessions.

 You’ll want to make sure your clients are having a full body workout each time so plan exercises that will involve both upper body, lower body and compound movements.
 Don’t forget to include at least one cardio exercise to increase their stamina and endurance too.